Dmitry Koldun: Personal life

 Many people have compared Koldun's appearance to that of Diana.

 Koldun revealed that he has suffered from hair discolouring.
 "Every year my hair colour changes...in my school years I had thick hair.
 But not now.
 I believe that that is the fault of the Chernobyl disaster."
 Koldun states his hair colour has changed from blonde, at an early age in school, gradually (sometimes overnight) becoming shades darker to the 'burning' brunette he is today (naturally).

-In 2012, he married with his childhood sweetheart Viktoria.
+In 2012, he married his childhood sweetheart Viktoria.
 He has two children, a son (born 2012) and a daughter (born 2016).
 Koldun divides his time between his house in Minsk and his apartment in Moscow.

 In July 2020, the singer fell ill with symptoms from COVID-19 and was admitted to a hospital in Minsk.
 Koldun's hospitalisation attracted large media attention in both Belarus and Russia.
 A few days prior to his hospitalisation, he had performed an opening of a water fountain that was also attended by the president, who was under criticism over his handling of the COVID-19 pandemic.
 The Belarusian Ministry of Health announced via a statement that Koldun did not have the virus, while Koldun later said in the media that he had tested positive.

 In 2022, Koldun revealed that he suffers from a severe form of tinnitus and that he has been deaf in one ear for over a decade following an on-site accident during a television programme involving a tank shooting.